DMBlakeley/homebridge-awair2/README.md

 # homebridge-awair2
 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

-This is a second generation Homebridge Dynamic Platform plugin for the Awair family of air quality sensors implemented in TypeScript for Nfarina's [Homebridge project](https://github.com/nfarina/homebridge).
+This is a second generation Homebridge Dynamic Platform plugin for the Awair family of air quality monitors implemented in TypeScript for Nfarina's [Homebridge project](https://github.com/nfarina/homebridge).
 The Awair2 plugin is based on the [homebridge-awair](https://github.com/deanlyoung/homebridge-awair#readme) plugin developed by Dean L. Young.

 ---